Major League Baseball postseason: 1903–1968: World Series only (2 team playoff)

-1969–1993: Two rounds
+1969–1993: Addition of League Championship series (4 team playoff)

-In 1969, both leagues expanded to twelve teams for a 24-team MLB, complicating the competition for league championship.
-Each team would play other clubs in its own region of the country more than clubs in the rest of the country, creating an unbalanced schedule that in some years could give a team from one region an advantage in fighting for the league pennant.
-To remedy this, and imitating the other major sports' long-standing playoff traditions, Major League Baseball split each league into East and West divisions, creating four divisions overall and no worse than a sixth-place finish for any team in any division until later expansions in 1977 and 1993.
-This created a new postseason round called the League Championship Series (LCS), in which the East and West division champions of each league would play a best-of-five series to determine the league champion.
-In 1985, the LCS was expanded to a best-of-seven series, which remains in place today.
+In 1969, both leagues expanded to 12 teams, complicating the competition for the league championship.
+Imitating the other major sports' long-standing playoff traditions, MLB split each league into East and West divisions, creating four divisions of six teams each until expansions in 1977 and 1993.
+This created a new postseason round called the League Championship Series (LCS), in which the East and West division champions of each league played a best-of-five series to determine the league champion.
+In 1985, the LCS was expanded to a best-of-seven series, which continues today.

 Under this system, it was possible for one of the best teams in a league to be left out of the postseason if it failed to win its division.
-Most notably, in 1993, the Atlanta Braves and San Francisco Giants finished with the two best records in the majors, with 104 and 103 wins, respectively.
+Most notably, in 1993, the Atlanta Braves and San Francisco Giants finished with the two best records in MLB with 104 and 103 wins, respectively.
 However, since both teams played in the National League West division, the Giants missed the postseason by a single game.

 The baseball players' strike of 1981 uniquely—for this era—added another round to the postseason.
-Because the strike split the season into two roughly equal halves, MLB, as a one-off for that season only, had the division winners of each half of the 1981 season first meeting in a best-of-five Division Series.
+Because the strike split the season into two roughly equal halves, the division winners of each half of the 1981 season met in a best-of-five division series.
 The winners of the division series then progressed to the league championship series, with the remainder of the postseason following a similar format to other years in this era.